capearso/limbernie.github.io/_posts/2020-06-05-Wonderland-THM-walkthrough.md

 #### Getting madhatter

 Now we move over to /home/rabbit.
-We see a binary called teaTime.
+We see a binary called teaParty.
 When we run it the binary shows the following display.

 {% include image.html image_alt="WonderLand/wonderlandrabbitteaparty_ljq5f2.jpg" image_src="WonderLand/wonderlandrabbitteaparty_ljq5f2.jpg" %}